What is a Joint Stock Company?

 After understanding the joint stock company meaning, let’s discuss the features of a joint stock company:

-- Limited Liability: In a joint stock company the shareholders are only liable for the amount of investment that they have made in the company.
+- Limited Liability: In a joint stock company, the shareholders are only liable for the amount of investment that they have made in the company.

-- Constant Existence: Even if the shareholders or directors change the company will continue to exist.
+- Constant Existence: Even if the shareholders or directors change, the company will continue to exist.
 A joint stock company can only be dissolved according to the prescribed legal procedures for due process.

-- Common Seal: In a joint stock company, there is an official seal that acts as the signature of the company for all the legal documents.
+- Common Seal: In a joint stock company, there is an official seal that acts as the signature of the company for all legal documents.

-- Registration: A joint stock company needs to get registered if it wants to build trust among the shareholders.
+- Registration: A joint stock company needs to get registered if it wants to build trust among shareholders.
 Only after registration, the company will get the status of an independent legal entity.

 - Corporate Governance: In a joint stock company, shareholders select a board of directors who manage the company.
 A board of directors manages the operations and ensures that the company operates proficiently.